jadenpark0/jadenpark0.github.io/_pages/about.md

 My current research interest lies in improving, understanding, and analyzing foundation models, both empirically and theoretically.
 I ultimately envision developing deployable machine learning agents that can solve challenging real-world problems.

+📣 _**I am actively looking for internship positions for 2025 Summer on multimodal and foundation models, in and out of US!**_
+📩 Feel free to send me an email if there's a match :)

-You can find my curriculum vitae [here](/assets/pdf/cv.pdf).
+📝 You can find my curriculum vitae [here](/assets/pdf/cv.pdf).

-I am open to discussions - feel free to reach out to me!